Medium/Craft Distillery Whiskey Founders

 Dark Door Spirits

 When Matthew Allen co-founded Dark Door Spirits in Tampa, Florida, he was not setting out to become just another craft distiller.
 His mission was more personal: to craft whiskey that broke from tired traditions while still respecting the long arc of American distilling.
-He and his partner shared a belief that Florida deserved a whiskey identity beyond tropical-flavored spirits.
+Allen believes that Florida deserved a whiskey identity beyond tropical-flavored spirits

 2